UTSCCSCC01/project-ez4-0/doc/sprint0/README.md

-# Community and E-Learning Virtual Platform
+# "FANCYNAME": A Community and E-Learning Virtual Platform
 You can explore following topics in this file:
 - Introduction
 - Motivation